DanishjeetSingh/Adare-Restaurant-Website/README.md

 # Adare-Restaurant-Website
-See the website in action here.👇 https://singhdan.pages.iu.edu/Adare-Restaurant-Website/index.html
+See the website in action here. 👉 https://singhdan.pages.iu.edu/Adare-Restaurant-Website/index.html